Difference Between Stop Loss and Stop Limit

 What happens if my Stop Limit order is not filled?

-Do I need to use both a Stop Loss and Stop Limit order for every trade?
+Do I need to use both a Stop Loss and a stop limit order for every trade?

 Tags